Why Transfer Google Photos to Flickr?

 Step 5.
 Browse and select the photos you want to upload.
 Click the "Open" button to upload.

-- When downloading pictures, your browser will prompt you to save .zip file, click "Save" and specify a location to download.
+- When downloading pictures, your browser will prompt you to save a .zip file, click "Save" and specify a location to download.
 It is best to unzip the downloaded zip file before uploading it.

 - In addition to the above uploading way, you have another option for uploading photos, namely "drag-and-drop".
 You only need to drag the downloaded photos directly from your computer to a location in your Flickr account.)